web2py/py4web/apps/_dashboard/DASHBOARD_GUIDE.md

 2. Browser storage (from localStorage)
 3. Default theme (AlienDark if available, else first alphabetically)

+Themes should not ship full-page replacements for the dashboard main pages; keep the main `index.html` in `apps/_dashboard/templates/` and use `templates/partials/` hooks for small structural overrides.

 ### Troubleshooting Themes

 **Theme not appearing in dropdown:**